Iri25/social-network-gui/README.md

 Key concepts are abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, reading from files and storing in files, reading from a database and storing from a database.

-Application for a social network with a graphical interface which supports operations such as:
+Desktop application for a social network with a graphical interface which supports operations such as:

 1. Add user
 2. Remove user